 There are some people – you can call them “groupies” – that move from one group to another group to another group.
 Their whole life is just a movement from group to group.
 Just like hippies… but you can call them “groupies.”

-Taken from The Path of the Mystic, Chapter 38
+From The Path of the Mystic, Discourse #38

 Copyright© OSHO International Foundation